jackson15j/programming_notes/csharp_notes.md

 * If Attribute is the suffix of your class, this can be ignored when using it.
 * Attribute classes are called within square brackets above the class/function definitions.
+* NOTE: don't use them like a python decorator.
+It's apparently bad form to do functional work via an attribute. eg. [SO: Timer via Attribute].
 * `Attribute` class creation:

 ```c#